paperbenni/obsidian.nvim/README.md

 - `:Obsidian open [QUERY]` to open a note in the Obsidian app.
   One optional argument: a query used to resolve the note to open by ID, path, or alias.
 If not given, the current buffer is used.

 - `:Obsidian paste_img [IMGNAME]` to paste an image from the clipboard into the note at the cursor position by saving it to the vault and adding a markdown image link.
 You can configure the default folder to save images to with the `attachments.img_folder` option.
+See [Images](https://github.com/obsidian-nvim/obsidian.nvim/wiki/Images#change-image-save-location).

 - `:Obsidian quick_switch` to quickly switch to another note in your vault, searching by its name with a picker.